Multi-Sector General Permit for Stormwater Discharges Associated with Industrial Activity

 Please include a CD containing application materials.
 See: Application Submittal Guidance

-- NOI - Application Form New and existing facilities that do not qualify for the No Exposure Conditional Exclusion must submit a new Notice of Intent (NOI) form.
-For assistance with completing the NOI, see the NOI Instruction Sheet
+- NOI - Notice of Intent (NOI) Application form for new and unpermitted facilities that do not qualify for the No Exposure Conditional Exclusion.
+For assistance with completing the NOI, see the NOI Instruction Sheet.

-- 2006 SWPPP Template and Instruction Booklet - The SWPPP Template and Instruction Booklet were designed for the 2006 MSGP but may be used for the 2011 MSGP, along with the SWPPP Update Factsheet (above).
+- 2006 SWPPP Template and Instruction Booklet - The SWPPP Template and Instruction Booklet were designed for the 2006 MSGP but may be used for the 2011 MSGP, along with the SWPPP Update Factsheet.

 - Discharge Monitoring Report Form for Quarterly Benchmark, Impaired Waters, and Effluent Limitation monitoring